Fitness and Performance

 - Consult a personal trainer.
 They can teach you effective warm-ups and perfect your squatting technique.

 - Visit a physiotherapist.
 They will conduct an assessment to identify the source of your back pain, addressing your squatting technique and biomechanics.
 Following this a wide variety of treatment techniques will be used, alongside exercises to work on any issues identified in the assessment.

-As you can see, there are many factors which cause lower back pain during squats.
+As you can see, there are many factors that cause lower back pain during squats.
 Many of these are avoidable.
-At Capital Physio our team are highly knowledgeable and will be happy to help you alleviate any discomfort following exercise.
+At Bodyset, our team are highly knowledgeable and will be happy to help you alleviate any discomfort following exercise.
 By identifying the root of the problem, we can help to prevent any reoccurrence of the pain in future and get you back to training to your full potential.

 If you think that Physio or Osteo can help you, then please don’t hesitate to get in touch.
 Click here to find your nearest Capital Physio clinic, where our team of experts are ready to help you with a personalised treatment programme.
 Any questions?
 Contact our friendly Holborn HQ by calling 033 0333 0435 or submit enquiry.
 You can also find us on Twitter, Facebook and Instagram.